zuozhenggh/learning-library/developer-library/microservices-with-converged-db/1-setup/setup.md

 6. The setup will also ask you to enter a UI password that will be used to enter the microservice frontend user interface.
 Make a note of the password as you will need it later.
 The UI password must be 8 to 30 characters.

 7. The setup will provision two databases (for orders and inventory), an Oracle Kubernetes Engine (OKE) cluster, OCI Registry Repositories and an OCI Object Storage wallet.
-You can monitor it's progress by duplicting the current browser window.
-It is best not to use the original browser tab as this may interupt the setup.
+You can monitor its progress from a different browser window.
+It is best not to use the original browser window as this may disturb the setup.
+Most browsers have a "duplicate" feature that will allow you to quickly created a second window or tab.

   ![](images/duplicate-browser-tab.png " ")